 But most visitors here just take a look at the lower two towers and head back, as the Great Wall here gets rather steep.

-What we’ll do for this hike is keep going up, and up, and then over and down to finish at what was a heavily fortified pass in the hills.
+What we’ll do for this hike is keep going up, and up, and then over and down, then up and over another hill … all the way to Stone Valley Village.

 The views are superb the whole way—to the north, a broad plain lies below mountains; to the south, more mountains and maybe a glimpse of Beijing city; to the east, the Badaling Great Wall runs through the hills to a high peak; and to the west, more Great Wall running along ridges.